 CHAPTER 7

-DISCUSSION
+DISCUSSION ON THE IMAGES OF MOTHER IN ENGLISH AND VIETNAMESE SONG LYRICS

 7.1.
 THE IMAGES OF MOTHER IN ENGLISH AND VIETNAMESE WAR MOTHER SONG LYRICS

-With regard to the images of mother in English war song lyrics, it can be concluded that the images of mother in English war song lyrics is refelected with three outstanding characteristics.
-First, the mothers are represented as the pillar of strength and spritual support for the soldiers whenever they are in trouble or in depressing situations.
+With regard to the images of mother in English war song lyrics, it can be concluded that the images of mother in English war song lyrics are reflected with three outstanding characteristics.
+First, the mothers are represented as the pillar of strength and spiritual support for the soldiers whenever they are in trouble or in depressing situations.

 Second, the mothers are depicted as the loving and affectionate one.
 The mothers’ hearts always turn towards their soldiers in the battle.
 Mental clauses (emotive and desirative subtypes) are deployed for them to express their feelings of missing for their children and long for their children’s return.
-In addition, in the mother often recalls memories of her child in material clauses that describe his/ her childhood actitivities.
+In addition, in the mother often recalls memories of her child in material clauses that describe his/ her childhood activities.
 Most of material and mental clauses mentioned above are expressed through declarative mood type (81%).

 Third, the mothers act as the protectors for their children.
 Their love for children is manifested by their protest against the war their children are forced to join.
 In this aspect, the combination of verbal clauses (11%) along with interrogative clauses (9%) becomes an effective tool to depict the images of mother.